 To hunt Deer in Kentucky, you’ll need a valid hunting license issued by the Kentucky Department of Fish and Wildlife Resources.
 Both residents and nonresidents are required to obtain a hunting license before pursuing deer during the designated seasons.

 Residents must purchase a resident hunting license, while nonresidents must obtain a nonresident hunting license.
-Additionally, a deer permit is required for all hunters targeting deer, regardless of residency status.
+Additionally, a statewide deer permit is required for all hunters targeting deer, regardless of residency status.

 Hunter education certification is mandatory for anyone born after January 1, 1975, before they can purchase a hunting license.
 This ensures that all hunters have the necessary knowledge and skills to hunt safely and responsibly.